 Students enrolling in the College, therefore, must be willing to make a 24/7 commitment to the program.

 The weekly schedule

 The weekly schedule is the key instrument for holding the classes and other schedules together.
 The weekly schedule is created by the Associate Dean, approved by the faculty, and updated and distributed by the Assistant Dean.

 A PDF of the weekly schedule for the upcoming week is posted to the #schedule channel on Slack each Friday.
 Revisions to the schedule are then posted to Slack as needed.
 All efforts are made to ensure changes are made in a timely manner, but sometimes that isn’t possible.
 In those instances, the student is always responsible for being aware of any schedule revision.
 For this reason, students are expected to turn on notifications for the #schedule channel in Slack, so that they are alerted of all schedule changes.

 The College also provides calendar subscription links for the convenience of students, so that they can view track-specific schedules in their own calendar app.
 Since calendar subscriptions are not immune from technical problems, students using this feature are still responsible for remaining attentive to the revisions that are posted to Slack.
-Syncing errors with a personal calendar app are an acceptable excuse for missing class.
+Syncing errors with a personal calendar app are not an acceptable excuse for missing class.

 For each production cycle, crew grids are created by the Associate Dean, approved by the faculty, and updated and distributed by the Head of Production.
 The crew grids plot out crew positions and production dates for the cycle and are designed to provide equal access to time and resources for each student, in accordance with the College’s level playing field philosophy.
-Due to changes in curriculum, equipment, or the number of students in a given cohort, the crew grid for a specific production cycle is subject to change from year-to-year.
+Due to evolving changes in curriculum, equipment, or the number of students in a given cohort, the crew grid for a specific production cycle is subject to change from year-to-year.